z7q2/javascript-maker/readme.md

 > undefined
 ```

-To do anything more complex requires an object for input.
+To do anything more complex requires an object as the first parameter.

 The `m` key is used to make a new object.
 The behavior is similar to passing a string as the first parameter.
 ```